-In this article, I consider one main aspect of Zinacantec verbal fights: how people sometimes conceive of winning them by reducing an opponent to silence.
+In this paper, I consider one main aspect of Zinacantec verbal fights: how people sometimes conceive of winning them by reducing an opponent to silence.
 But silence has its own social and interactive consequences, and these too will be part of my concern.
-The overall theme, shared by other articles in this issue, is the universal tension between opposition and collaboration in social life, or between aggression and other kinds of engagement (and non-engagement).
+The overall theme, shared by other papers in this issue, is the universal tension between opposition and collaboration in social life, or between aggression and other kinds of engagement (and non-engagement).
 Society mediates these tensions by providing the spaces in which people come together for both conjoint and disjoint ends, for both competition and cooperation.
 The arenas in which both fights and peace are manifest are in some sense the same, just as conflict and agreement are intertwined and conceptually inseparable.
 Thus, to summarize with an aphorism, fighting is constitutive of social order, even as it transforms it.

-An ambiguity in the word "fight" points in the same direction, for only sometimes do we mean by "fight" a gloves-off, no-holds-barred free-for-all.
-More often fights are heavily regimented, partly orchestrated, rule-governed battles-a chess or basketball game, a boxing match, or a debate-with more or less well-defined "rules of battle."
+An ambiguity in the word 'fight' points in the same direction, for only sometimes do we mean by 'fight' a gloves-off, no-holds-barred free-for-all.
+More often fights are heavily regimented, partly orchestrated, rule-governed battles-a chess or basketball game, a boxing match, or a debate-with more or less welldefined "rules of battle."
+(Even in war, where people are actively trying to kill one another, so-called "rules of engagement" remain rules, and combatants and commanders-in-chief are liable to be sanctioned for ignoring them, or so we hope.)
 Courtrooms, which will be one locus of attention in this study, are also arenas of combat with well defined constraints on open aggression, and they have received considerable attention, both in general and in the same ethnographic area which concerns me (see for example J. Collier 1973, Brown 1990).
-Explicit discourse about fights can both reflect and help lay out ground rules of battle (consider everything from Robert's Rules to those of the Marquis of Queensbury) and part of my focus will be fragments of such Zinacantec meta-argument.
+Explicit discourse about fights can both reflect and help lay out ground rules of battle (consider everything from Robert's Rules to those of the Marquis of Queensbury2) and part of my focus will be fragments of such Zinacantec meta-argument.